top of page

 About Generation Kāinga

-‘Generation Kāinga: Building a regenerative and resilient Aotearoa’ is a kaupapa Māori four-year research project led by Pūrangakura, hosted, by Te Whare Wānanga o Awanuiārangi and funded, by Endeavour, the Ministry of Business, Innovation and Employment (MBIE).
+Generation Kāinga (Gen K): Building a regenerative and resilient Aotearoa’ is a kaupapa Māori four-year research project led by Pūrangakura, hosted by Te Whare Wānanga o Awanuiārangi and funded by the Ministry of Business, Innovation and Employment (MBIE) Endeavour grant.

 Gen K investigates rangatahi Māori lived realities of home and housing, and their aspirations for kāinga, with the overall aim to make Aotearoa ‘the best place in the world to live’.

-This project is co-led by Prof. Jenny Lee Morgan and Maia Ratana and brings together a large multi-disciplinary kaupapa Māori research team of both rangatahi and pakeke, working across critical areas that shape regenerative, rangatahi-centred kāinga.
+This project is co-led by Prof. Jenny Lee-Morgan and Maia Ratana and brings together a large multi-disciplinary kaupapa Māori research team of both rangatahi and pakeke, working across critical areas that shape regenerative, rangatahi-centred kāinga.
 A defining aspect of the Gen K research design is the inclusion of rangatahi as co-researchers, strengthening Māori research capability and ensuring the project is future focussed and transformative for rangatahi and their whānau.

 Whakarauoratia te Ūkaipō: Our be-loved places of belonging